 Mona Chalabi (b.
-London, 1987; lives and works in London) has published work in The New Yorker, The New York Times, The New York Review of Books, New York Magazine, The Guardian and many more.
+London, 1987; lives and works in London and New York) has published work in The New Yorker, The New York Times, The New York Review of Books, New York Magazine, The Guardian and many more.
 She has written for radio and TV including NPR, Gimlet, Netflix (The Fix), BBC (Is Britain Racist?
 Radio 4 and The Frankie Boyle Show), and National Geographic (Star Talk).
-As an illustrator Chalabi’s work has been commended by the Royal Statistical Society and has been exhibited at several galleries including the Tate, The Design Museum, and the House of Illustration.
+As an illustrator her work has been commended by the Royal Statistical Society and has been exhibited at several galleries including the Tate, The Design Museum, and the House of Illustration.
 As a producer and presenter she is one half of the team that created the Emmy-nominated video series Vagina Dispatches.
 And she presented and produced the audio experiment Strange Bird.
-Before she became a journalist, Chalabi worked with large data sets in jobs at the Bank of England, Transparency International, and the International Organization for Migration.
+Before she became a journalist, Mona worked with large data sets in jobs at the Bank of England, Transparency International, and the International Organization for Migration.
 She studied International Relations in Paris and studied Arabic in Jordan.

 Mona Chalabi: Squeeze is organized for the Contemporary Art Museum St. Louis by Misa Jeffereis, Associate Curator.